New investment will see life-changing technology developed here

 Why rehabilitation?

 People with potentially life-changing injury, trauma and illness deserve the best rehabilitation.
 New technology is key to advancing this.
-The Nottingham HealthTech Research Centre (RHC) will focus on developing and applying new technologies to transform patients’ lives.
+The NIHR HealthTech Research Centre in Rehabilitation based at NUH will focus on developing and applying new technologies to transform patients’ lives.

 Medical advances have significantly improved survival rates after major injury and illness.
 However, these life-saving advances have not been matched by the same improvement in rehabilitation to ensure recovery towards good quality of life.
-For many patients their ongoing needs are currently unmet.
+For many patients, their ongoing needs are currently not met.

-New technologies are a vital part of meeting these needs.
+New technologies are a vital part of transforming rehabilitation services.
 The UK is a healthcare technology leader, with 4,000 companies and revenue of £21bn.
 The industry consists mainly of Small and Medium Enterprises (SMEs).
-These often have limited resources or capacity, so need the support mechanisms of the HRC to thrive.
+These often have limited resources or capacity; the HRC will act as a catalyst to provide support and expertise to enable smaller companies to develop innovative solutions which can be used in the NHS.

 What we aim to achieve